-Challenging invalid NPE patents instead of paying for expensive licenses has proved to be the most cost-effective and successful way to stop NPE shakedowns.
-That’s why, since 2013, Unified has filed more PTAB challenges than all other third-party petitioners combined.
-Moreover, we have successfully neutralized more patents than any other third-party.
+Challenging invalid patents instead of paying for expensive licenses has proved to be the most cost-effective and successful way to stop unreasonable assertions.
+Unlike other third-party solutions, we don't monetize transactions by paying.
+In fact, we never pay.
+Ever.

 UNIFIED IS THE MOST SUCCESSFUL THIRD-PARTY SOLUTION

 Unified has developed a reputation for challenging anyone and the only third-party to have challenged the largest and most notorious NPEs, including General Patent Corporation, Intellectual Ventures, IP Edge, Uniloc, Marathon, Acacia, and others.
 In contrast, other third-parties have developed a close and symbiotic working relationship with the NPEs they purportedly seek to deter, resulting in more frivolous litigation.